gofynd/fdk-client-swift/documentation/application/USER.md

 | body | VerifyOtpRequestSchema | yes | Request body |

-Use this API to verify the OTP received on a mobile number.
+Validates the OTP sent to the user's mobile.

 *Returned Response:*